DilanCF/CMSC412_notes/lecture/Lecture12.md

 Burst in miliseconds is very small.
 Most burst lie less than 8 miliseconds

+Some bursts may take a long time

+Knowing this, we can take it into account when designing

 ![Alt text](img/Lecture12/image-4.png)

 Which one is selected depends on algo, queue order, etc.

 When would the scheduler come into effect?
 * When a process is running and goes into waiting state

+Nonpremptive
+* Once you give control to process it holds it until it voluntarily gives it up

 Scheduler needs to come in when the process relinquishes control